Awesomedonut/CookSmart/README.md

 7. Enabled users to add/update/delete ingredient database functionality and prepared a sample to showcase its seamless operation
 8. Added a basic initial UI setup and the creation of the add ingredient data class/activity

-# What we did in Show_and_Tell_2
+# What we did in Show and Tell 2
-1. Diverse ingredient sorting methods, including category and expiration date-based orders.
+1. Diverse ingredient sorting methods, including category and expiration date-based orders
-2. Introduction of a "Favorite" feature for marking preferred recipes.
+2. Introduction of a "Favorite" feature for marking preferred recipes
-3. Calendar UI enhancements for better expiring ingredients viewing.
+3. Calendar UI enhancements for better expiring ingredients viewing
-4. Implementation of a Calendar Add fragment for adding plans to the database.
+4. Implementation of a Calendar Add fragment for adding plans to the database
 5. Refactoring of the database structure for efficiency
 6. Improved recipe management with delete and update functionalities
 7. Significant UI improvements, including automatic scrolling during recipe generation